 Also, there are a lot of apps that we are using in our day-to-day life, and remembering passwords of all the apps seems arduous.
 Biometrics is a one-stop solution for all the headache.
 It only requires either facial recognition or fingerprints.

 After biometric breaking all the barriers, voice user interface, another innovation that is potent and high in demand.
 The voice UI includes Siri, Alexa, Speech recognition, and Bixby could be the next big thing that could change people’s perspectives.

 Instead of fingerprint, voice commands are observed and used for interacting with the applications.
 The users will be astonished by the new feature where the tasks are executed over voice commands.
 Also, it can quickly detect the voice command and deliver results at a much faster pace.

 Smartphone devices are transforming not only with the software but with the hardware as well.
 Traditionally, pointed screen phones were in trend, but then the curved screens or rounded corners grabbed the attention.

 It delivers a smoother experience to the users who see it.
 Also, it leaves a positive impression on the minds of users.

 Launching a popular Game like Pokemon Go was an introduction to Augmented reality.
 But MTV, Cadbury, Ikea, and Walmart are already into the players in the competition who have applied AR/VR.

 As everybody knows, how Pokemon GO works; it shows a virtual pokemon at a real place on the device screen.
 The game uses the camera and augmented reality concept.
-Also, if you want to see how a sofa set would look at your home place, then the augmented reality will best fit for you.
+Also, if you want to see how a sofa set would look at your home place, then AR Application Like IKEA will best fit for you.